 It’s the kind of experience where the road trip is as enjoyable as the destination.

-Grab a rental car in Sydney and drive west along the M4 motorway through the outer urban areas of Sydney.
+Grab a rental car in Sydney and drive west along the M4 motorway through the city’s outer urban areas.

-Visit its antiques stores and grab a pizza at the super hip Leura Garage (84 Railway Parade).
+Visit the town’s antiques stores and grab a pizza at the super hip Leura Garage (84 Railway Parade).

 The Blue Mountains are a true playground for climbers and hikers, as well as for kids who look for the real outdoor adventure.